PilkDrinker/PilkDots/README.md

 # Installation
 1. Install depenedcies with your preffered AUR helper.
 2. Clone Repo
-3. Move the .config .icons .themes wallpaper into your home directory
+3. Move the .config, .themes, and wallpaper into your home directory
 4. Install the listed fonts
 5. Set up zsh (Optional)
 6. Change your GTK theme and icons (Using GTK-look/nwg-look or the terminal)